Nursery Inn: Stockport County F.C. connection

 The Nursery Inn was one of the first headquarters of Stockport County F.C. (founded as Heaton Norris Rovers in 1883), when the club's ground was nearby.

-In August 2025, the Nursery Inn and its bowling green served as the location to promote Stockport County's third kit for their 2025–26 season, with the original Heaton Norris Rovers historical crest.
+In August 2025, the pub and its bowling green served as the location to promote Stockport County's third kit for their 2025–26 season, with the original Heaton Norris Rovers historical crest.